Kurento/kurento/source/tutorials/java/tutorial-1-helloworld.rst

    HelloWorldApp -> KurentoClient;
    HelloWorldController -> KurentoClient [constraint = false]

-The main class of this demo is named
+The main class of this demo is
 `HelloWorldApp <https://github.com/Kurento/kurento-tutorial-java/blob/develop/kurento-hello-world/src/main/java/org/kurento/tutorial/helloworld/HelloWorldApp.java>`_.
 As you can see, the *KurentoClient* is instantiated in this class as a Spring Bean.
-This bean is used to create **Kurento Media Pipelines**, which are used to add media capabilities to your applications.
-In this instantiation we see that a WebSocket is used to connect with Kurento Server, by default in the *localhost* and listening in the port 8888.
+This bean is used to create **Kurento Media Pipelines**, which are used to add media capabilities to the application.
+In this instantiation we see that we need to specify to the client library the location of the Kurento Media Server.
+In this example, we assume it's located at *localhost* listening in port 8888.
+If you reproduce this example you'll need to insert the specific location of your Kurento Media Server instance there.

+Once the *Kurento Client* has been instantiated, you are ready for communicating with Kurento Media Server and controlling its multimedia capabilities.

 .. sourcecode:: java